ncss-tech/soilReports/README.md

 ## Installation of the soilReports package.
 Only required for first-time use of soilReports and when a new version of soilReports is released.

-The current version of `soilReports` is available on GitHub, an can be installed with the following code:
+The current version of `soilReports` is installed with the following code:
 ```r
 # need devtools to install packages from GitHub
 install.packages('devtools', dep=TRUE)